Laugh track: Charley Douglass and the mysterious "laff box"

-From the late 1950s to the early 1970s, Charley Douglass had a monopoly on the expensive and painstaking laugh business.
+From the late 1950s to the early 1970s, Douglass had a monopoly on the expensive and painstaking laugh business.
 By 1960, nearly every prime time show in the U.S. was sweetened by Douglass.
 When it came time to "lay in the laughs", the producer directed Douglass where and when to insert the type of laugh requested.
 Inevitably, disagreements arose between Douglass and the producer, but the producer had final say.
 After taking his directive, Douglass went to work at creating the audience, out of sight from the producer or anyone else present at the studio.

 Critic Dick Hobson commented in a July 1966 TV Guide article that the Douglass family were "the only laugh game in town."
 Very few in the industry ever witnessed Douglass using his invention, as he was notoriously secretive about his work, and was one of the most talked-about men in the television industry.

 Douglass formed Northridge Electronics in August 1960, named after the Los Angeles suburb in the San Fernando Valley where the Douglass family resided and operated their business in a padlocked garage.
 When their services were needed, they wheeled the device into the editing room, plugged it in, and went to work.
 Production studios became accustomed to seeing Douglass shuttling from studio to studio to mix in his manufactured laughs during post-production.

-The sophisticated one-of-a-kind device – affectionately known in the industry as the "laff box" – was tightly secured with padlocks, stood more than two feet tall, and operated like an organ.
-Only immediate members of the family knew what the inside actually looked like (at one time, the "laff box" was called "the most sought after but well-concealed box in the world").
-Since more than one member of the Douglass family was involved in the editing process, it was natural for one member to react to a joke differently from another.
-Charley Douglass was the most conservative of all, so producers often put in bids for Charley's son Bob, who was more liberal in his choice of laughter.
-Subtle textural changes could have enormous consequences for the ethical situation suggested by a laugh track.